epurpur/epurpur.github.io/_posts/2018-12-10-How-to-Apply-a-Graduated-Color-Symbology-with-Python-in-QGIS-3.md

-I was recently working on a project in QGIS 3 with a member of UVA Health's Oncology department.
+I was recently working on a project in QGIS 3 with a member of University of Virginia Health's Oncology department.
 This person wanted to take a set of patient data (after identifying info had been removed) and after doing some other stuff, apply a graduated color scheme to the results, shading them from light to dark based on intensity.
+This caused me some head-scratching moments but ultimately turned out to be pretty easy to do.
+I hope this blog post serves as a guide for you do to the same.

 [You can find a sample dataset for this project here](https://github.com/epurpur/PyQGIS-Scripts/blob/master/TestZipCodes.zip)